soundsmetallic/stats_preview_card/README.md

 ## My process

-- Set up my wokr environment.
+- Set up my work environment.
 - Format the html file.
 - Add the fonts.
 - Style the document to match the design.